TEAM USA QUALIFYING

 Performance, which includes all international competitions, as well as any USBC tournament or certified collegiate bowling tournament within the previous three years;

-Mental Game, which includes a variety of subjective factors such as coachability, adaptability, practice regimen, ability to stay focused, attitude, commitment, ability to perform under pressure and sportsmanship; and lastly,
+Mental Game, which includes a variety of subjective factors such as coachability, adaptability, practice regimen, ability to stay focused, attitude, commitment, ability to perform under pressure and sportsmanship.

-Team Play, which includes, but is not limited to, the intangible, but crucial ability to be a positive factor in building rapport, confidence and winning attitude among the team members and coaches.
+Team Play, which includes, but is not limited to, the intangible, but crucial ability to be a positive factor in building rapport, confidence, and a winning attitude among the team members and coaches.

 REPLACEMENT TEAM USA MEMBERS

-If, during the calendar year, an athlete is unable to continue as a member of USBC Team USA by voluntary choice (resignation), because of injury or ineligibility as defined by international federations rule(s), a replacement shall be named if there are USBC Team USA competitions left in the year as follows: The National Selection Committee shall confer at the time of replacement and name a new at-large member from the pool of athletes who were eligible for such selection at the USBC Team USA Trials.
+If, during the calendar year, an athlete is unable to continue as a member of USBC Team USA by voluntary choice (resignation), because of injury or ineligibility as defined by international federations rule(s), a replacement shall be named if there are USBC Team USA competitions left in the year as follows: The National Selection Committee shall confer at the time of replacement and name a new at-large member from the pool of athletes who were eligible for such selection at the most recent USBC Team USA Trials/U.S. Amateur Championships.

 DUE PROCESS FOR PROTECTED COMPETITIONS ONLY

-As stipulated in the NGB Application, the following is to be published in rules for each protected competition and forward toeach participant in the Team USA National Championships in advance.
+As stipulated in the NGB Application, the following is to be published in rules for each protected competition and forward to each participant in the USBC Team USA Team USA Trials/U.S. Amateur Championships in advance.

 A. Grievance and Due Process Procedures - Protected Competitions.
 Board authority is outlined in the USBC Bylaws Article X.